OpenMPDK/dss-ansible/README.md

 #### Target Firmware Version

 All hosts in the [servers] group must have a `target_fw_version` var defined.
-This var should contain a string representing the firmware version of the block NVMe SSDs you wish to use for the TESS datastore on each host.
+This var should contain a string representing the firmware version of the block NVMe SSDs you wish to use for the DSS datastore on each host.
 If more than one model of SSD is used, you may provide a space-separated list.
 This var may be defined as a group var in your inventory: